hfcintergalactic/ApplicationDevelopmentInPython/assignments/set2.md

 `python main.py --help`

-Another extra that can be added to the calulator is the command *ans* that will store the result of the last operation once we get to the implementation of the mathematical functions of week 4 and 5.
+Another extra that can be added to the calulator is the command *ans* that will store the result of the last operation once we get to the implementation of the mathematical functions of set 4 and 5.

 (6) References
 --------------